 “Hey, so what, what the big deal?
-You’re not hurting anybody...”
+You’re not hurting anybody, right?”
 Does it hurt anyone if you pray to a statue, a dead saint or to the Trinity?
-Yes it does... it hurts you!
-The bible says to pray to God, when you pray to anything or anyone else that is idol worship and your prayers are not being heard.
-It does not matter what you believe, right is right, and wrong is wrong.
+Yes it does.
+It hurts you!
+The bible says to pray to God.
+So when you pray to anything or anyone else that is idol worship and your prayers are not being heard.
+It does not matter what you believe; right is right, and wrong is wrong.

 Not only that, the bible says there is a punishment for praying to idols.
 Now you’re in big trouble even though your intentions were pure and you have to pay the fine and take your punishment.
 Not quite the intended outcome for your prayers, is it?
-That is why “taking it on faith” without reliable proof can totally screw you over.
+That is why “taking it on faith” without reliable proof can cause lots of problems for you.

-The same thing goes for believing in cults, false doctrines or entire religions that have weak or no scriptural support.
+The same thing goes for believing in cults, false doctrines, or entire religions that have weak or no scriptural support.
 The same thing applies to believing in the empty promises of politicians, people, friends and even business deals.
 What bank would give you a loan without proof of your ability to repay it?
-Other than the sub-prime mortgage lenders of a few years ago, who BTW are all now out of business, not many.

-New False Doctrines are like: Red Means Go, Green Means Stop
+False doctrines are dangerous like switched traffic signals: Red Means Go, Green Means Stop

 You are admonished in the epistle of 2 Timothy to, “Study to show yourself approved unto God, a workman that needeth not be ashamed, rightly dividing the Word of Truth”.
 2 Timothy 2:15